Do you want to send a custom welcome email to new users in WordPress?

 Here are some common scenarios when a welcome email can help you set up a proper onboarding process for your new users:

-- If you run a WordPress membership website, then you may want to educate users about where they can find all the benefits that come with their membership plan.
+• If you run a WordPress membership website, then you may want to educate users about where they can find all the benefits of their membership plan.

-A custom welcome email can improve user experience and ensures that users don’t forget about your website after creating an account.
+A custom welcome email can improve user experience and ensure that users don’t forget about your website after creating an account.

 That being said, let’s look at different ways to easily set up a custom welcome email for new users in WordPress.

 This method is easier, but it is not the most flexible.
-You’ll be able to send just one welcome email to new users when they register on your website.
+You will be able to send just one welcome email to new users when they register on your website.

 The first thing you need to do is install and activate the Better Notifications for WP plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.